-The matter has been discussed ad nauseam by Member States for more than a decade and at numerous conferences, including the various Conference of Parties (COPs).
-The Convention Secretariat had front row seats at each of them and was a privileged eyewitness.
-Moreover, participants could bear witness to the very obvious feeling of sympathy between Secretariat representatives and the position held by those from various European countries, Japan, Australia and Chile, to name but a few.
+The matter has been extensively discussed by Member States for well over a decade and at numerous conferences, including the various Conference of Parties (COPs).
+The Secretariat had front row seats at each of them and was a privileged eyewitness.
+Moreover, participants could bear witness to the very obvious feeling of sympathy between Secretariat representatives and the position held by those from various European countries, Japan, Australia and Chile to name but a few.
 Furthermore, an embarrassing collaboration between the Convention staff and the anti-asbestos lobbies created an unhealthy environment, which allowed the anti-asbestos crusade to fully deploy, as it was able to use the Convention as a privileged and exceptional springboard to promote worldwide banishment of the serpentine fibre.

-Today, the Convention's senior executives and staff cannot plead ignorance.
-They have been too close to this machination for their request to the ICA to be in anyway credible.
+this machination for their request to the ICA to be in anyway credible.

 In reality, the facts are simple: all countries that have advocated for the inclusion of chrysotile have already banned it, and all countries against exclusion are currently using or producing chrysotile.
-The latter represent two-thirds of humankind and they are acting as responsibly as any other country when it comes to making all necessary efforts to protect the health of the people and of the environment.
+The latter represent twothirds of the world's population, and they are acting as responsibly as any other country when it comes to making all necessary efforts to protect the health of the people and of the environment.

-The ICA finds inconceivable the request made by the Secretariat that it should explain what the inconveniences would be of having chrysotile added to the blacklist.
+ICA finds inconceivable the request made by the Secretariat that it should explain what the inconveniences would be of having chrysotile added to the blacklist.
 The initiative is nothing more than a sad sham.
-The ICA has no intention of rehashing all the documents it has sent to the Secretariat nor to recall the statements made by its representatives during the few true discussions to which they have been invited (i.e. Riga Seminar, July 2016) over the course of the last ten years which clearly state, in great details, its objections and proposals.
+ICA has no intention of re-hashing all the documents it has sent to the Secretariat nor to recall the statements made by its representatives during the few true discussions to which they have been invited (i.e. Riga Seminar, July 2016) over the course of the last ten years which clearly state, in great details, its objections and proposals.
 Furthermore, it has no intention whatsoever to pursue discussions with the Secretariat which have lasted long enough and have clearly shown that they lead nowhere.

 Logically, since it supports the anti-asbestos crusade instead of keeping the neutral position that should characterize its work, it would be the Secretariat's responsibility to hold the burden of proof, that is, to explain how the inclusion of serpentine (chrysotile) would benefit this fibre on the world markets.
 It is up to the protagonists of a global banishment to explain and demonstrate that there is no relation between banishment and inclusion on the blacklist.

-It should also be the Secretariat's responsibility to call the ultra-activists pushing for inclusion to order and to demand that, for once and for all, the lack of consensus among State members which clearly emerged during COP meetings be respected.
+It should also be the Secretariat's responsibility to call the ultra-activists pushing for inclusion to order and to demand that, for once and for all, the lack of consensus among Parties which clearly emerged during COP meetings be respected.

-The spirit and letter of both the Rotterdam Convention and the International Trade Convention leave no room for nonchalance, laisser-faire, bias, and much less favouritism.
-Each member State is free to make its own choices, priorities, and future without being subjected to threats, intimidation or harassment from anyone.
+The spirit and letter of both the Rotterdam Convention and the World Trade Organization Agreements leave no room for nonchalance, laisser-faire, bias, and much less favouritism.
+Each member State is free to make its own choices, priorities, and future without being subjected to threats, intimidation, or harassment from anyone.
 As well, international conventions' personnel and executives should be imputable to the true authority held by Member States as a whole as opposed to a handful of them.

-For all these reasons, on October 7th 2019 the ICA formerly notified the Secretariat that it would not respond to its request.
+For all these reasons, on October 7th, 2019, ICA formerly notified the Secretariat that it would not respond to its request.